contrivancecompanychicago/fitbit4j/README.md

 # Fitbit4J (DEPRECATED) #

-**This library is not being maintained.
+~~**This library is not being maintained.
 Do not use this library in new applications.
 This library uses OAuth 1.0a, which will be removed from the Fitbit API in 2016.
-See https://dev.fitbit.com/docs**
+See https://dev.fitbit.com/docs**~~

 This fork is a quick hack to make use of OAuth 2.0.
-Obtaining access tokens and so forth will not work.
+Obtaining access tokens will not work.
+Refreshing tokens works fine though.

 This repository hosts the public Fitbit Java Client API and Examples project.